Sufficiently Regularized Nonnegative Quartic Polynomials are Sum-of-Squares: Introduction and Overview

-As mentioned earlier, the computational advantage of sums of squares is the connection to semidefinite programming.
+Hilbert \cite{hilbert1888darstellung} gives that nonnegativity and SoS coincide only in limited cases (e.g., univariate polynomials or quadratic forms), while in general they differ.
+A key advantage of SoS representations is their connection to semidefinite programming (SDP).
 It is well known that a polynomial is a sum of squares if and only if it admits a positive semidefinite Gram matrix representation.
+This allows global minimization of SoS polynomials via a single SDP.

 \begin{theorem} (Parrilo \cite{parrilo2000structured}) Let $h \in \mathcal{P}_{n}^{2d}$ and $ \phi_d(s) $ be the vector of all monomials of degree at most $d$.
 A polynomial $h(s)$ is SoS if and only if there exists a symmetric matrix $\Q$ such that (i) $h(s) =\phi_d(s)^T\Q\phi_d(s)$ for all $s \in \R^n $, (ii) $\Q \succeq 0$.
 Note that $\Q$ has size $\binom{n+2d}{2d}$. \end{theorem}